Religious Dietary Considerations & Food Allergies

 Increasingly we see more students with gluten intolerance, or Celiac Disease, and other severe food allergies.
-College Housing works closely with students and UChicago Dining to develop a plan for each student.
-RHs and RAs also refer residents to College Housing for information and assistance.
+Housing & Residence Life works closely with students and UChicago Dining to develop a plan for each student.
+RHs and RAs also refer residents to Housing & Residence Life for information and assistance.

 Please review the UChicago Student Guide to Managing Food Allergies for information about the various ways that we assist students to find the information they need to manage their medical condition.
-If you have questions about how to manage your food allergies, UChicago Dining and College Housing are committed to working with you to assist in navigating the residential dining commons.
+If you have questions about how to manage your food allergies, UChicago Dining and Housing & Residence Life are committed to working with you to assist in navigating the residential dining commons.